samartzidis/BangleApps/apps/weatherClock2/README.md

-# Weather Clock
+# Weather Clock 2

-A clock which displays the current weather conditions.
-Time, day of week, date, temperature, wind speed, and an icon indicating the weather condition are displayed.
+A clock (based on Weather Clock by James Gough).

-The date, day of week, temperature, weather icon and/or wind speed can be hidden in Settings.
-The icons can be changed to those of the Weather app.
+This version retrieves the current location from the _My Location_ bangle.js app. and communicates directly with the open-meteo.com API.

-Standard widgets are displayed.
+Contrast to the original _Weather Clock_ it does not need the bangle.js _Weather_ app. and a helper weather client app to be installed on your phone.

 ## Requirements